EECS150/asic-labs-sp24/lab6/README.md

 b) The floorplan we've given you has lots of empty space.
-Adjust the SRAM position and design area bounds to reduce the overall area of your design to the nearest 100um.
+Adjust the SRAM position and design area bounds to reduce the overall area of your design by 1/2.
+Make sure that your design is still passing timing.
 Report the final area used, and submit a screenshot of your post-PAR layout.

 c) How many cycles does your dot product module take for each of the test cases?